rafaqz/citation.vim/README.md

 citation.vim
 ============

-A citation source for unite.vim
+A citation source for [unite.vim](https://github.com/Shougo/unite.vim)

 (https://github.com/rafaqz/citation.vim)

-Citation.vim imports zotero databases with better_bibtex citation keys if available, or exported bibtex files.
-It can insert keys and many other fields, open attached pdfs and urls, or search zoteros fulltext database.
+Citation.vim imports Zotero (including 5.0) databases or exported bibtex/biblatex files.
+It can insert keys and many other fields, open attached pdfs and urls, or search Zoteros fulltext database.

-It allows you to use your documents as file managers - open referenced pdfs and urls directly from your citations or from a citation list.
+A time saving advantage of Citation.vim is that it allows you to use your documents as file managers.
+You can open referenced pdfs and urls directly from citations, or you can open pdf directly from the unite citation list.
 Browse all citation details, notes and abstracts within vim.
 Yank, insert or preview.
-Pass keywords to filter results with a zoteros fulltext search.
+Pass keywords to filter results with a Zoteros fulltext search.

 ![Citation.vim screenshot](screenshot.png?raw=true "Citation.vim screenshot")